mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 ### TablePagination

 - The customization of the table pagination's actions labels must be done with the `getItemAriaLabel` prop.
+This increases consistency with the `Pagination` component.

   ```diff
   <TablePagination